Gary & Elaine Fullerton

 Gary & Elaine Fullerton: life as they knew it totally changed.

-With teenagers, Gary & Elaine Fullerton were busy with home and ministry life on Key-Way-Tin Bible Institute’s campus.
+With teenagers still living at home, Gary & Elaine Fullerton were busy with home and ministry life on Key-Way-Tin Bible Institute’s campus.
 In the fall of 1991 Gary experienced twitching in his neck.
 “It progressed,” he says, “and by December my head was frozen to my left shoulder.”

 Physiotherapy didn’t help.
 A couple months later an Edmonton doctor diagnosed Cervical Dystonia, a rare genetic brain disorder.